 Syntax Description time Specifies the new timeout time.
 Valid range is from 100ms to 2000ms.
 Defaults The default timeout is 100ms.
 Command Modes Global configuration Usage Guidelines for transmission.
-If the client timer starts when the access point's state machine submits the key packet is in power save mode (PSP) at this time, the timer may expire before the ode and the packet can actually be transmitted.
-For PSP clients, a timeout ore reliably.
+If the client i imer starts when the access point's state machine submits the key packet s in power save mode (PSP) at this time, the timer may expire before the ode and the packet can actually be transmitted.
+For PSP clients, a timeout pre reliably.